Andrew1326/Andrew1326/README.md

 # About Me:
-I'm working in full stack web development.
-Having plenty of experience, enjoy exploring and contributing to modern technology.
-Applying some methodologies for better app quality: SOLID, OOP, AOP, FP.  <br><br>Interested in AI development, constantly exploring updates.
-Worked for a while with models, such as: CodeLlama, Llama 2, ChatGPT.<br><br>Prefer making amazing things using the code.<br>
+Interested in entrepreneurship, development and sport.
+Like to solve complex tasks.
+Constantly contributing to various projects.

+Prefer making amazing things using modern technology.

+Contact me: andrei47892@gmail.com

 # 💻 Tech Stack: